bezmoradi/tutorials/go/control-structures.md

 }
 ```

 But Go does not allow direct comparison of structs if they contain slices, maps, or functions.
-To achieve deep equality in such cases, you'll need to use reflection:
+To achieve deep equality in such cases, you'll need to use the `reflect` built-in package:

 ```go
 package main